 Note: The Group Policy is only available only on Pro, Educational, or Enterprise versions of Windows 10.
 It is not available as part of the Home version of the operating system.

 To Configure Active Hours on Windows 10 Using Group policy first type gpedit.msc and hit enter on Start menu search.
 This will open Group Policy Editor window.
-Now Navigate to fallowing
+Now Navigate to following

 Local Computer Policy > Computer Configuration > Administrative Templates > Windows Components > Windows Updates.